WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-   Weblate uses trigram extension which has to be installe separately in some cases.
+   Weblate uses trigram extension which has to be installed separately in some cases.
 Look for ``postgresql-contrib`` or similarly named package.

 .. seealso::